learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Added more logging to the email backend for better debugging of future email problems.
 - Updated the default bounces email address to address one of the most common reasons emails from the comm panel were being marked as spam.
 - Message requests in the admin panel now list their creation time/date and whether or not they have been processed ('processed' means that all of the email texts have been set up and the server is now sending the emails).
+- Added ability to use Sendgrid as the email backend.

 Theme fixes
 ~~~~~~~~~~~